needle-mirror/com.unity.purchasing.udp/Documentation~/Using_the_UDP_package_detail.md

 2. Enter your product information.

-- **Name**, the name of the IAP product
+- **Name**, the name of the IAP product.
-- **Product ID**, the unique ID that is used to identify the IAP product.
+- **Product ID**, the unique ID used to identify the IAP product.
 See below the requirements that Product IDs must follow.
-- **Type**, which indicates whether the IAP product is consumable or not
+- **Type**, which indicates whether the IAP product is consumable or not.
 - **Price**, the price of the IAP product.
 You must specify the product price, otherwise players can’t purchase products in your game.
 - **Description**, a short description of the IAP product